oliver-oloughlin/kvdex/README.md

 #### zodModel()

-Adds additional compatibility when using zod schemas as models.
+Provides additional compatibility when using zod schemas as models.
 While zod schemas can be used as models directly, `zodModel()` properly parses a model from a zod schema, recognizing default fields as optional.